 Each week the Goals Guide will take a look back at the weekend's action, review all the goals and explain any dubious assists.
 This week three different clubs held the bottom spot in the Premier League as West Ham and Wolves picked up vital wins.

-Welsh wonder Gareth Bale was the top points scoring player at the weekend with seven points.
-The Tottenham starlet scored two goals and grabbed an assist in the 4-2 win over Blackburn.
+Attacking midfielder Ashley Young was the top points scoring player at the weekend with eight points.
+Aston Villa’s creative spark bagged two goals and added an assist in the 4-1 win over Blackburn Rovers.

 Each week the Goals Guide will take a look back at the weekend's action, review all the goals and explain any dubious assists.
-There were eight games on Wednesday night when Chelsea and Arsenal both won but United, City and Liverpool could only draw.
+This weekend saw the completion of the FA Cup fourth round and the beginning of round five.